Our research

 Our current research includes

-developing the E-QALY, a new measure of quality of life and wellbeing for use in health and social care
+Validating the EQ-HWB, a recently developed measure of quality of life and wellbeing for use in health and social care

-assessing the psychometric properties of child and adolescent-specific preference-based measures: EQ-5D-Y, CHU9D, AQoL-8D, HUI2
+Assessing the psychometric properties including content validity of child and adolescent-specific preference-based measures: EQ-5D-Y, CHU9D

-valuing health benefits for children and adolescents: Qualitative research examining the impact of perspective and respondents’ priorities around adult and child health.
+Valuing health benefits for children and adolescents: research examining the impact of perspective and respondents’ priorities around adult and child health, and how to value health in adolescent samples

 Examples of previous projects